starikovm/phpunit-documentation-new/source/annotations.rst

 A test method can accept arbitrary arguments.
-These arguments are to be provided by a data provider method (``provider()`` in :numref:`writing-tests-for-phpunit.data-providers.examples.DataTest.php`).
+These arguments are to be provided by a data provider method (``provider()`` in :ref:`writing-tests-for-phpunit.data-providers.examples.DataTest.php`).
 The data provider method to be used is specified using the ``@dataProvider`` annotation.

-See :numref:`writing-tests-for-phpunit.data-providers` for more details.
+See :ref:`writing-tests-for-phpunit.data-providers` for more details.

 .. _appendixes.annotations.depends: